shenfcStanley/QAChat_Prototype/README.md

 2. Knowledge (e.g., research paper) Ingestion and Indexing with Three Models
    - MiniLM for general purpose
    - Bio_ClinicalBERT for clinical purpose
-   - Clinical_KGEmb for leveraging medical ontologies and clinical knowledge. ** Note: **incorporating the clinical knowledge embeddings research into the prototype
+   - Clinical_KGEmb for leveraging medical ontologies and clinical knowledge. **Note:** incorporating the clinical knowledge embeddings research into the prototype
-   - **Note:** Clinical_KGEmb is used to leverage medical ontologies and clinical knowledge.
-This prototype incorporates clinical knowledge embeddings from recent research.

 4. Semantic search
 5. Contextual Prompt Design